-The maximum predicted annual mean NO2 concentrations resulting from the operation of the proposed development at each of the assessed discrete human receptor locations for any of the five meteorological data years are presented in Table 5.2.
+The maximum predicted annual mean NO_2 concentrations resulting from the operation of the proposed development at each of the assessed discrete human receptor locations for any of the five meteorological data years are presented in Table 5.2.

-The highest process contribution (PC) for annual mean NO2 concentrations at the receptor locations, was predicted to be $0.92\mu g/m^3$, at R2 (Kemps Farm 2).
-The highest total annual mean concentration was also predicted at R2 and was $9.19\mu g/m^3$ which is well below the objective for annual mean NO2 concentrations of $40\mu g/m^3$.
-Therefore, no exceedances of the objective for annual mean NO2 concentrations were predicted at any modelled receptor locations.
-A comparison of the results with the 2017 EPUK-IAQM criteria (see Annex A), shows are changes in pollutant concentrations (i.e. the PCs) are <5% and the impact on annual mean NO2 concentrations is predicted to be negligible at all assessment receptors.
+The highest process contribution (PC) for annual mean NO_2 concentrations at the receptor locations was predicted to be $1.19\mu g/m^3$, at R2 (Kemps Farm 2).
+The highest total annual mean concentration was also predicted at R2 and was $9.47\mu g/m^3$ which is well below the objective for annual mean NO_2 concentrations of $40\mu g/m^3$.
+Concentrations higher than the long-term NO_2 air quality objective were predicted at locations near the site boundary (as shown in contour plots placed in Annex C of this report), however, no fixed habitation and exposure is expected at these locations.
+Hence these are not considered to be exceedances and presented in the report for reference only.
+No such exceedances are predicted at sensitive receptor locations.

+Therefore, no exceedances of the objective for annual mean NO_2 concentrations were predicted at any modelled receptor locations.
+A comparison of the results with the 2017 EPUK-IAQM criteria (see Annex A), shows the changes in pollutant concentrations (i.e. the PCs) are <5% and the impact on annual mean NO_2 concentrations is predicted to be negligible at all assessment receptors.